Berserkers

 Move.
 The berserker moves up to its speed.

-Replenish.
-The berserker gains 10 temporary hitpoints.
+Reckless Flurry.
+The berserker uses or attempts to recharge its Reckless Flurry ability.
 It can't take this action again until the start of its next turn.

 Berserker Encounters